-Delineate and evaluate the argument and specific claims in the speech using the graphic organizer: https://bit.ly/3jZwHOD
+Delineate and evaluate the argument and specific claims in the speech using the graphic organizer: https://bit.ly/2Cv93X3

-A person with a job makes money, but in most cases, he/she also spends some of that money for goods and services that are needed or desired.
+A person with a job makes money, but in most cases, s/he also spends some of that money for goods or services that are needed or desired.
 A budget is a system or plan for how the money will be spent.

-Budgeting allows you to determine the amount of money that is required for needs and how much is left for wants.
+Budgeting allows you to determine how much money is required for needs and how much is left for wants.

 Think about five goods or services that you would like to be able to afford.
 Research to discover how much each will cost, including taxes, and shipping, if applicable.
-Develop a plan that includes the amount you would need to make and save each week, and for the length of time to purchase each of the items.
+Make a plan for how much you would have to make and save each week and for how long to purchase each of the items.

 After drafting the budget, are there any of these items that you have decided are not worth the costs?
-If so, name the items and explain why.